chadgevans/Faculty_Trends_etc/Faculty_Trends_etc.md

 Postsecondary expenses have risen rapidly over the last decades.
 In 1987, American institutions spent 100 billion on higher education.
 In 2014, they spent nearly half a trillion dollars ($488 billion).
 At all time points, the biggest expense has been on instruction (including salary and benefits). $156 billion was spent on instruction in 2014 or about one-third of the entire budget.
 Other important higher education expenses go towards instructional support, hospital services, and research.
 The following figure depicts the expansion and distribution of expenses over the last decades.

 While expenses have grown considerably, how those expenses are distributed remains proportional from year to year.
 As an example, across all years, the minimum budget share spent on instruction was 29.7% in 1994.
-The most, as a percentage of the budget, spent on instruction was in 1997 (31.4%).
+The most, as a percentage of the budget, spent on instruction was in 1997 was 31.4%.
 Similarly, expenses on the salaries and wages of institutional executives and administrators (of portion of institutional supports) was around 4.5-5% in all time periods, with little variation.

 ``` r
 Delta_table %>%